sckott/pubpatterns/README.md

 All `.json` files are in the [src/](src/) directory.

+## Example patterns

+* Instituto de Investigaciones Filologicas (<spec/iif.json>): can get full URL from Crossref metadata, but need to replace `/view/` with `/download/` - requires a HTTP request to Crossref API, then a regex sub
+* ... more to come

 ## Test suite

 Tests are in [test/](test/) - will be run on Travis-CI on each change in this repo.